 However, this reaction generates a large amount of energy which can be used for mechanical or thermal purposes.

-Building this model using the chemical library is very easy.
+Building this model (Figure 4) using the chemical library is very easy.
 First, we drag and drop the library class ‘Components.IdealGasSolution’ into the diagram of our new model.
-The example is labeled “idealsGas” in Figure 5.
+The example is labeled ‘idealGas’ in Figure 5.
 For this solution we need to set the area of the piston (e.g., 1 dm2), where the pressure provides the force of the green mechanical port of the uppermost side.
 The next parameter is the ambient external pressure surrounding the system (e.g., 1 bar).
 All three substances can be added by dragging and dropping the library class ‘Components.Substance’.
-Because this model uses gases, the substance model must be changed to some gas’s substance model, such as the ideal gas substance model prepared in the library as ‘Interfaces.IdealGasSubstanceModel’.
+Because this model uses gases, the substance model must be changed to some gas’s state of matter, such as the ideal gas prepared as ‘Interfaces.IdealGasSubstanceModel’.
 The substance data must be selected to define the appropriate substances as ‘Examples.Substances.Hydrogen_gas’, ‘.Oxygen_gas’ and ‘.Water_gas’.
 In addition, the initial amounts of substances can be prepared for the ideal solution of hydrogen and oxygen gases at a ratio 2:1 to attain the chemical equation above, with the expectation that at the end of the burning process, only water would be presented.
 Therefore, the initial values of H2 particles could be set to 26 mmol and of O2 particles as 13 mmol.
-All substances must be connected by the solution using the blue colored solution port situated on the bottom side of each substance and solution.
+All substances must be connected with the ‘idealGas’ solution using the blue colored solution port situated on the bottom side of each substance and solution.
 Then, the chemical reaction is inserted into the diagram of this model as library class ‘Components.Reaction’, and it is set to two substrates (nS=2) with stoichiometry s={2,1} and one product with stoichiometry p={2} to represent the reaction (3).
 The substances are then connected using violet colored substance connectors with appropriate indexes: H2 to substrates[1], O2 to substrates[2] and H2O to products[1].
 At this point, the model is prepared to simulate the conditions of an unconnected heat port and an unconnected mechanical port.
 This simulation reaches the theoretical ideal of thermally isolated (zero heat flow from/to the solution) and isobaric (zero force generated on piston) conditions.

 However, in the real world, there is always some thermal energy flow from the solution, and this cooling process can be connected using the thermal connector of the Modelica Standard Library 3.2.1.
-For example, the simple thermal conductor of thermal conductance 2W/K at a constant temperature environment of 25°C is represented in Figure 5.
+For example, the simple thermal conductor of thermal conductance 2W/K at a constant temperature environment of 25°C is represented in Figure 4.
 The mechanical power of the engine can be connected to the robust mechanical model.
 However, in our example we selected only a very strong mechanical spring with a spring constant of 106 N/m to stop the motion of the piston in order to generate the pressure.
-This standard spring component is situated above the solution in Figure 5.
-The results of this experiment are shown in Figure 6.
+This standard spring component is situated above the solution in Figure 4.
+The results of this experiment are shown in Figure 5.